Ethiopian PM: Eritrean troops to leave Tigray | DW | 26.03.2021

-Ethiopian Prime Minister Abiy Ahmed announced in a statement on Friday that neighboring Eritrea would pull its troops out of the conflict-ridden Tigray region.
+Ethiopian Prime Minister Abiy Ahmed has announced in a statement that neighboring Eritrea would pull its troops out of the conflict-ridden Tigray region.

 Abiy's statement followed a visit to the capital of Eritrea, Asmara.
 Troops from both the Ethiopian and Eritrean military forces have been accused of carrying out abuses against the civilian population in the border region.